-The poetry of the later 1980s is indeed quite different from the work of the "central" poets of the middle 1960s.
+The poetry of the later 1980's is indeed quite different from the work of the central poets of the middle 1960's.
 More precisely, the new poets successfully avoid the traps that their prodigiously talented older colleagues have set up for themselves.
-Gone is the romantic striving mentioned by Riabchuk, and the declamatory, stagy quality mentioned by Ostapchuk.
-Gone, one might add, are those poets' showy folk stylizations (à la Narbut in graphics); their occasional mannered, and to me particularly irritating, infantilism (à la Tychyna who, somehow, got away with it); the brass notes of an almost embarrassing pathos, frequently coupled with rhetorical, and strictly decorative, hyperbolism; an open flirtation with the reader, frequently expressed in a messy, saccharine voice.
-Generally speaking, much of the poetry of the late 1980s is the first instance in the history of Ukrainian literature of a concerted rebellion against the spirit of romanticism which, explicitly or implicitly, has attended Ukrainian poetry since the beginning of the nineteenth century.
+Gone is the romantic striving mentioned by Riabchuk, and the declamatory, stagy quality.
+Gone, one might add, are those poets' showy folk stylizations; their occasional mannered, and to me particularly irritating, infantilism (à la Tychyna, who, somehow, got away with it); the brass notes of an almost embarrassing pathos, frequently coupled with rhetorical, and strictly decorative, hyperbolism; an open flirtation with the reader, frequently expressed in a messy, saccharine voice.
+Generally speaking, much of the poetry of the late 1980's is the first instance in the history of Ukrainian literature of a concerted rebellion against the spirit of romanticism which, explicitly or implicitly, has attended Ukrainian poetry since the end of the eighteenth century.

 One must be careful not to overgeneralize this point for the simple reason that the variety of styles in contemporary Ukrainian poetry is staggering.
 I will now outline only two tendencies in this wide array which seem to me to be the most representative.
 Their radical opposition to each other, moreover, should give us an idea of the extraordinarily broad spectrum of poetic discourse in the Ukrainian literature of our day.
-I should warn, however, that a single poet (Henadii Moroz, for instance) can work in both of these directions.
+I should warn, however, that a single poet can work in both of these directions.

-The first style is that of the aforementioned "philological poets," as their opponents call them, or what I would prefer to call the neosymbolists.
+The first style is that of the aforementioned philological poets, as their opponents call them, or what I would prefer to call the neosymbolists.
 Ihor Rymaruk, Vasyl Herasymiuk, Iurii Buriak, Hennadii Moroz, Mykhailo Kameniuk, Dmytro Kremin, in spite of the various and great differences among them, seem to represent the mainstay of that direction.
-They write in seemingly conventional stanzas, but they often explode them from within, in the manner, say, of James Merrill or the early Ted Hughes.
+They write in seemingly conventional stanzas, but they often explode them from within, in the manner, say, of the early Ted Hughes.
 They favor rhyme, but their rhymes are, on the whole, daringly experimental and complex.
 Their lines are dense sonic and verbal textures, frequently with foregrounded consonantal alliteration.
-Openly, even flagrantly literary (indeed, "philological"), they are obviously in love with the Ukrainian language, searching out old words or rare dialectal expressions, and constructing unusual syntactical patterns.
+Openly, even flagrantly literary (indeed, "philological"), they are obviously in love with the Ukrainian language, searching out old words or rare dialectal expressions and constructing unusual syntactical patterns.
 They indulge in various forms of wordplay and in intertextual allusions, often wittily masked.
 Their poems are thick tapestries of metaphors, which sometimes echo distant, unspecified myths.
 These metaphors are organized elliptically to create a quasi-hermetic effect, although they almost always reflect extrinsic significations.